JuliaPlots/AbstractPlotting.jl/docs/src/plotting_functions/text.md

 By default, text is drawn in screen space (`space = :screen`).
 The text anchor is given in data coordinates, but the size of the glyphs is independent of data scaling.
 The boundingbox of the text will include every data point or every text anchor point.
-This also means that `autolimits!` might cut off your text, because the glyphs don't have a meaningful size in data coordinates, and you have to take some care to manually place it such that it is fully visible.
+This also means that `autolimits!` might cut off your text, because the glyphs don't have a meaningful size in data coordinates (the size is independent of zoom level), and you have to take some care to manually place the text or set data limits such that it is fully visible.

 ```@example
 using CairoMakie